Skip to content

-Why Streaming Algorithms Don't Work for You
+Why Don't Streaming Algorithms Work for You?

 Netflix, Amazon, and Disney+ all use recommendation algorithms.
 And they're good — at keeping you watching.
 That's the problem.
 Their goal isn't to find movies you'll remember forever.
 It's to minimize the chance you'll stop scrolling and cancel your subscription.